FIELD MENTORSHIP PROGRAM

 1. All inspections are subject to cancellation; this does not happen often but does happen for various reasons and is beyond the control of the school.
 It is the STUDENT’s responsibility to check SuperSaas.com the DAY OF THE INSPECTION to ensure that the inspection is still scheduled.

-2. STUDENT should bring Notebook, Pen, Flashlight, Camera & GFCI Outlet Tester **STUDENTS ARE RESPONSIBLE FOR THEIR INSPECTION PICTURES**
+2. STUDENT should bring something to document thier findings, Flashlight, Camera & GFCI Outlet Tester **STUDENTS ARE RESPONSIBLE FOR THEIR INSPECTION PICTURES**

 3. STUDENT should arrive at least 10-15 minutes before the inspection is scheduled.
 STUDENT should wait in their car until the Inspector arrives.
 STUDENTS ARE NOT TO APPROACH THE CLIENT OR REALTOR UNTIL INSPECTOR ARRIVES.